800-450-6118

 Carpal tunnel syndrome in the workforce

-The primary carpal tunnel symptoms include hand or finger pain, numbness, tingling and weakness.
+The primary carpal tunnel symptoms include hand or finger pain, numbness, tingling, burning, shooting electric shocks, and weakness.
 Symptoms in the thumb are usually more pronounced.
 However, the little finger is not affected.
-Stressed tendons cause carpal tunnel syndrome
+Stressed tendons are the cause carpal tunnel syndrome

-In addition to the above statistics, doctors know that carpal tunnel syndrome is the fourth most often diagnosis condition.
-It's also commonly misdiagnosed.
+• Carpal tunnel syndrome is the fourth most often diagnosis condition.

-Given it's high incidence, it's not surprising that carpal tunnel release surgery is the second most performed surgery in the USA.
-Only back surgery is more often performed.
+• Carpal tunnel release surgery is the second most performed surgery in the USA (back surgery is #1).

 Specific jobs causing carpal tunnel